michel-lacle/aws-cloud-automation-meetup/README.md

 * create an account on AWS, Terraform Cloud, Github, and Slack.
 * you'll need to setup ssh on Github so that you can push changes to Github
 * download PyCharm CE and install the Terraform plugin, this is so that you can have Terraform auto-complete, not required, but good to have.
+* clone this repo so that you can have the example locally.

 ## Technologies
 * Amazon Web Services(AWS)